rossy114/deploying_scalable_ml_pipeline_in_prod/model_card_template.md

 Model created as part of Udacity ML DevOps course by Ross Fitzgerald

 ## Intended Use
-This model should be used to predict the salary of a person based off a number of variabless.
+This model should be used to predict the salary of a person based off a number of attributes.
 The categorial attributes are split into slices and their performaces are also measured.

 ## Training Data
 We used 80% of data for trainig on and stratified based on salary